DanielWarg/dot-bridge-vscode/README.md

 1. Highlight your raw text in VS Code.
 2. Press `Cmd+Shift+B` (Mac) or `Ctrl+Shift+B` (Win/Linux).
-3. Review output in the diff view.
+3. Review output in the side-by-side preview window.

+**Output Format:**
+The extension transforms your text into a professional Status Update format with:
+- **Summary:** Key issue or action item
+- **Context:** Technical explanation
+- **Next Steps:** Concrete actions

+All output is formatted as clean Markdown with proper line breaks.

 ## 6.0 / CONFIGURATION